 - The waiting period to receive cash.
 Some payment methods take days to transfer to your bank account

 With this in mind, here are the various options you can use to get paid for the virtual pa services you offer;

 - PayPal– This is one of the oldest forms of payment that’s available in most countries.
 PayPal charges minimal fees of 2.9% + $0.30 per transaction for a transaction within the US.
-The advantage of using PayPal is your clients don’t need a PayPal account to pay, just send them an invoice via paypal.me link that will give them an option to pay through their card securely.
+The advantage of using PayPal is your clients don’t need a PayPal account to pay.
+Just send your clients an invoice via paypal.me link.
+This gives them an option to pay through their card securely.

 - Checks- Cashier’s checks, also called official checks are available from financial institutions and are an excellent method of payment if you’re receiving some large amounts of money such as four figures(in dollars) a month.
 You’re likely to obtain waivers from your financial institution but be sure to check if you’re eligible for the same.